Certificate of Current Professional Status (CCPS)

 If you need to submit a CCPS in the Netherlands

-• you are fully authorised to practise the profession in question;
+• that you are fully authorised to practise the profession in question;

 • there are no restrictions on foreign competence in place.